SabarinathK/DNA-Sequencing-With-NLP/README.md

-# DNA Sequencing With Machine Learning
+# DNA Sequencing With NLP

 ### What is DNA Sequencing?
 DNA sequencing is a laboratory technique used to determine the exact sequence of bases (A, C, G, and T) in a DNA molecule.DNA sequence information is important to scientists investigating the functions of genes.
 The technology of DNA sequencing was made faster and less expensive as a part of the Human Genome Project.